Day passes are valid for a single day only, but you can tube all day! A season pass is our best value and pays for itself in just three visits!

 When does AvalancheXpress close for the season?

 Our official close date is Sunday, March 15th.
-As of March 1st, we are closed Monday – Thursday, but continue to operate on Fridays, Saturdays and Sundays until March 15th.
+As of March 1st, we are closed Monday – Thursday, but continue to operate on Fridays, Saturdays and Sundays until March 15th (weather and conditions dependent).

 Does AvalancheXpress close for inclement weather?